kunman93/angular-sandbox/README.md

 `NewAccountComponent` where the providers are declared to use a certain service, then different instances of the same service will be injected for both components.
-To use the same instance of the service for all components, declare the providers array in the parent component e.g. `AppComponent` and remove the service from the providers array of each child component, in this case from `NewAccountComponent` and `AccountComponent`.
+To use the same instance of the service for all components, declare the providers array in the parent component e.g. `AppComponent` - the highest possible level is in the `AppModule` - and remove the service from the providers array of each child component, in this case from `NewAccountComponent` and `AccountComponent`.

 ```typescript
 import { Component, EventEmitter, Output } from '@angular/core';